 WLR is committed to protecting the rights and privacy of individuals in accordance with the Data Protection Acts 1988-2003.

-    In order for your complaint to be accepted and considered, it must include the above details and must refer to a programme, advertisement or other form of commercial communication already broadcast on our service.
-To assist complainants you can download a ‘Complaint Form’ below.
+In order for your complaint to be accepted and considered, it must include the above details and must refer to a programme, advertisement or another form of commercial communication already broadcast on our service.
+To assist complainants you can download a 'Complaint Form' below.

 If, by reason of disability or other good reason, you are unable to submit the complaint in writing, please contact us and we will assist you to do so.

 We will not accept complaints which we deem to be of a frivolous or vexatious nature.

 3. How soon should I make my complaint after the broadcast?

 The Broadcasting Act, 2009 requires you to make your complaint not more than 30 days after the date of broadcast: